Chingay parade: Chingay in Singapore

 The 2018 Chingay involved 2,000 parade volunteers and 6,500 parade performers, and also featured many examples of smart technology, including dancing robots and driverless cars.
 The 2018 Chingay was the first year to have a free street parade and carnival as part of the celebration, and followed a 1.5 kilometre route, double the length of the usual 720 metres.

 The 2019 Chingay was purposed to commemorate Singapore's Bicentennial such that understanding of the island nation's history expanded beyond marking 200 years of Sir Stamford Raffles' arrival on the shores of Singapore in 1819 to a beginning that was even earlier at 1299 when the Kingdom of Singapura (also known as Temasek) was established.
 The theme for Chingay 2019, ‘Dreams Funtasia’, recognised the significance of the past, present and future of Singapore.

+The 2020 Chingay was postponed and replaced by "eChingay Parade" instead due to COVID-19 pandemic, together with 2021 Chingay.